aptech/docs/docs/CR-optnoptnevn.rst

 Remarks
 -------

-:func:`optn` and :func:`optnevn` determine optimal matrix dimensions for computing FFT's.
+The :func:`optn` and :func:`optnevn` procedures determine optimal matrix dimensions for computing FFT's.
 The Temperton FFT routines (see table following) can handle any matrix whose dimensions can be expressed as:

-..
-DANGER:: fix equations

 .. math::

-   2px3qx5rx7s
+   2p \times 3q \times 5r \times 7s

 where *p*, *q* and *r* are nonnegative integers and *s* is equal to 0 or 1.

 with one restriction: the vector length or matrix column size must be even (*p* must be positive) when computing RFFT's.

-:func:`fftn`, etc., pad matrices to the next allowable dimensions; however, they generally run faster for matrices whose dimensions are highly composite numbers, that is, products of several factors (to various powers), rather than powers of a single factor.
+The :func:`fftn`, etc., procedures pad matrices to the next allowable dimensions.
+However, they generally run faster for matrices whose dimensions are highly composite numbers, that is, products of several factors (to various powers), rather than powers of a single factor.
 For example, even though it is bigger, a 33600x1 vector can compute as much as 20% faster than a 32768x1 vector, because 33600 is a highly composite number, 2\ :sup:`6`
 \* 3 \* 5\ :sup:`2` \* 7, whereas 32768 is a simple power of 2,
-2\ :sup:`15`. :func:`optn` and :func:`optnevn` are provided so you can take advantage of
-this fact by hand-sizing matrices to optimal dimensions before computing the FFT.
+2\ :sup:`15`.
+The :func:`optn` and :func:`optnevn` procedures are provided so you can take advantage of this fact by hand-sizing matrices to optimal dimensions before computing the FFT.